lalagkaspn/genetic_similarity_drug_discovery/README.md

 If you have any questions, please reach out to [panagiotis.lalagkas@gmail.com](mailto:panagiotis.lalagkas@gmail.com)

-All analyses were performed in R 4.2.3.
+All analyses were performed in `R 4.2.3`.
 R packages used (CRAN/Bioconductor):
 - binom: v1.1.1.1
 - biomaRt: v2.54.1
 - data.table: v.1.16.0